VnUgE/VNLib.Core/lib/Utils.Cryptography/monocypher/readme.md

-# VNLib.Utils.Cryptography
+# vnlib_monocypher
-Contains vendored packages that are (optionally)used with VNLib applications such as Argon2 and MonoCypher, as well as build files for compiling the projects cross-platform using CMake and Taskfile.dev.
+A native shared/dynamic library for transforming exporting Monocypher library functions for use with my .NET managed libraries.
+A vendored version of Monocypher is included in this directory, that I maintain.

-Pre-build Windows binaries are available on my website (link below).
+Pre-built Windows binaries are available on my website (link below).
 Source code blobs are also packaged and ready for building.
 See the docs link below for building instructions.

 ## Builds
-Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my website (link below).
+C libraries are packaged in source code (to compile locally) or Windows amd64 dll binaries and individually packaged source code are available on my website (link below).
 All tar-gzip (.tgz) files will have an associated checksum and PGP signature of the desired download file.

 ## Docs and Guides
 Documentation, specifications, and setup guides are available on my website.